-- Add the salt and flour a little at a time while mixing (with paddle attachment if in stand mixer or by hand with wooden spoon).
+- Add the salt and flour a little at a time while mixing with stand mixer or by hand.
 Once all the flour is added, dough should be elastic, but not too sticky.
-Add more flour as needed to get the right consistency.
+Add more flour as needed to get a tacky consistency.

 - Cover the dough with a towel and place in a warm spot to rise, about 1 hour.

-- In the meantime, prepare the filling by whisking together the sour cream, egg, salt and pepper.
+- In the meantime in a small bowl, prepare the filling by whisking together the sour cream, egg, salt and pepper.
+Set aside.

-- Thinly slice the onion and place into the skillet, then turn to low.
-Cook the onions on low heat for about 10 minutes (also add the bacon if using), stirring occasionally.
+- Thinly slice the onion, chop the bacon if using, and place into a saute pan, reduce heat to low and saute about 10 minutes, stirring occasionally.
 Remove from heat and set aside.

-- Once the dough is ready (doubled in size), roll out on a floured cutting board and place into a 9 x 13-inch pan lined with parchment paper.
+- Once the dough has doubled in size, roll out on a floured surface and place onto a 9 x 13 x 1-inch pan (quarter-size sheet pan) lined with parchment paper.

-- Spread the cream filling over the dough using a spatula, then top with the onions and extra pepper.
+- Spread the sour cream filling over the dough using a spatula almost to the edges, then top with the onions/bacon mixture and extra black pepper.

-- Place the pan in the oven and bake for 40 to 50 minutes, until onions start to brown on the top and the crust is crispy and golden brown.
+- Place the pan in 325F pre-heated oven and bake for 40 to 50 minutes, until onions start to brown on the top and the crust is crispy and golden brown.

 - Best served lukewarm; cut into squares as desired.